Oussamaend34/ABD-Project/README.md

 - **1-synthetic_cdr_generator/**
   Generate realistic synthetic CDR/EDR data and push to Kafka.
 Includes error injection, Avro schema support, and flexible configuration.

-- **streaming_mediation_kafka_streams/**
+- **2-streaming_mediation_kafka_streams/**
   Java-based Kafka Streams app for CDR normalization, deduplication, and error handling.

 - **streaming_mediation_spark_streaming/**
-  Python Spark Streaming pipeline for CDR normalization and enrichment.
+  Python Spark Streaming pipeline for CDR normalization and enrichment. **This is a variant implementation of the mediation logic, providing an alternative to the Kafka Streams approach.**

-- **billing-engine/**
+- **3-daily-rating-engine/**, **4-monthly-rating-engine/**
-  Java Spark job for real-time/batch rating of CDRs.
+  Java Spark jobs for daily and monthly rating of CDRs.

-- **monthly-rating-engine/**
-  Java Spark job for monthly aggregation and rating.

-- **rating-engine/**
+- **5-billing-engine/**
-  Java Spark job for rating and storing CDRs.
+  Java Spark job for billing and aggregation, producing final billing results.

-- **prepare-environment/**
+- **6-prepare-environment/**
-  Scripts for bootstrapping databases, connectors, and Pinot tables.
+  Scripts for bootstrapping databases, connectors, Pinot tables, and initial data.

 - **docker/**
-  Dockerfiles, Avro schemas, connector configs, and the main Docker Compose entry point.
+  Dockerfiles, connector configs, and the main Docker Compose entry point.

-- **compose-files/**
-  Additional Docker Compose files for various deployment modes.

 ---